 Waverly’s elementary school includes grades young kindergarten through six and is located at 67 West Bellevue Drive, Pasadena, California.
 The elementary school is part of the larger Waverly community, which includes the middle and high schools, located on their own campuses within walking distance of each other.

 The young kindergarten (YK) class is an early childhood program licensed by the California Department of Social Services.
-YK students must be aged at least three years, nine months, at the beginning of the school year; most YK students are four years old.
-There is a maximum of seventeen students in the class, with a head teacher and two assistant teachers.
-The YK assistant teachers each work part-time in the YK day care program and in the regular school day program.
+YK students must be aged at least three years and nine months at the beginning of the school year; most YK students are four years old.
+There is a maximum of fifteen students in the class, with two co-lead teachers.

-First through sixth grade classes are in self-contained classrooms with a head and an assistant teacher.
-The kindergarten class has two co-head teachers.
+First through sixth grade classes are in self-contained classrooms with a lead and an associate teacher.
+The kindergarten class has two co-lead teachers.
 The average class size is 24 students, maintaining a 12:1 or lower student-teacher ratio.

 Beginning in first grade, most classes are multi-age in dual-grade configurations (e.g., 1/2, 2/3, 3/4, 4/5, and 5/6).
 There is a range of ages and developmental levels in each class and students benefit from learning important academic and social lessons from each other.